 Apply to Be a Student Orientation Coordinator

 The two Student Orientation Coordinators (SOCs) are upperclass students who share in the responsibility for planning and implementing the fall Orientation program for new students at Wellesley College.
 Supervision will be provided jointly by the Dean of First-Year Students and a team of campus professionals.
 SOCs will spend an average of 35 hours per week in this position during the summer, and will have a significant role during Orientation week.
-Applications are due March 21, and the positions and application process are described in detail below:

 - Assist in the design and implementation of Orientation events, including but not limited to social and cultural events.